 As most streamers on Twitch.tv can attest to, listening to music while gaming is practically a must.
 Having the beat match the rhythm of the heart thumping in your chest during an epic, intense gaming moment is an awesome feeling.
 So much so that you’ll want to share that feeling with those in your Discord.

-Of course, there’s also the chance that you may just want to “rock out”, enjoying the company of your fellow server members listening along.
-Nothing wrong with that at all.
+Of course, there’s the chance that you may just want to “rock out”, enjoying the company of your fellow server members listening along.
+There’s nothing wrong with that at all.
 You might even help a few of them discover some great new tunes.

 Regardless of the reason, music and gaming are a match made in Valhalla and the union should be enjoyed every chance you get.

-Um, well, terrible taste in music aside, you’re in luck.
-There are two primary ways of which I’m aware to play music on Discord without sacrificing sound quality, not only for yourself but your mates as well.
+There are two primary ways to play music on Discord without sacrificing sound quality, not only for yourself but for your mates as well.